What is a Sponsor Licence?

 You’ll get an A-rated licence if your application is approved and will need to maintain this rating throughout the duration of the sponsor licence.

-You will be granted access to your sponsor licence via the Home Office’s Sponsorship Management System (SMS) and will be able to issue Certificates of Sponsorship (CoS) to employ non-EEA and Swiss nationals if you have any jobs that are suitable for sponsorship.
+You will be granted access to your sponsor licence via the Home Office’s Sponsorship Management System (SMS) and will be able to issue Certificates of Sponsorship (CoS) to employ non-EEA nationals and also EEA nationals as from 1 January 2021 if you have any jobs that are suitable for sponsorship

 How long is a Sponsor Licence valid for?

 A sponsor licence is valid for 4 years, after which it will expire and can be renewed.
 The 4 years will run from the date your licence is granted.

 During this time, the company must ensure that it complies with all its sponsor duties on the Sponsorship Management System (SMS).
 Setfords is able to provide bespoke training and advice in respect of the SMS and compliance with the Immigration Rules.

 How can Setfords help you with your Sponsor Licence application?

 For further information, please get in touch below.